c4s4/sweetohm/content/resume/resume.en.md

 - Licence es Sciences Physiques, Capes de Sciences Physiques et Chimie at Université Louis Pasteur at Strasbourg.
 - Training *Développement d’applications avec serveur BEA Weblogic* by BEA.
 - English training for 5 years with CEL Bordeaux (level 5A on 6).

-# Personal Details

-Born in 1966, father of two daughters.